3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Formerly known as Ryukyu, after its indigenous people and the independent Ryukyu Kingdom that lasted from 1429 to 1609, Okinawa got its current name in 1879, when it became part of the Japanese Empire.

-You may have heard of Okinawa as one of five blue zones around the world, areas where people enjoy remarkable longevity.
+You may have heard of Okinawa as one of five blue zones worldwide, where people enjoy remarkable longevity.
 The residents of Okinawa have the highest life expectancy in Japan, which has been attributed to a healthy diet and an active lifestyle without stress.

-Okinawa is also known as the birthplace of Karate, a martial art born out of Okinawa’s unique history, that is today practiced around the world.
+Okinawa is also known as the birthplace of karate, a martial art born out of Okinawa’s unique history that is practised around the world today.
 You can visit the Karate Museum [Google Maps location] or take a Karate History Tour in Okinawa.

-Sadly, the name Okinawa is also associated with one of the bloodiest battles in the Pacific – the World War Two Battle of Okinawa – with memorials and museums commemorating the events that have shaped Okinawa’s more recent history.
+Sadly, the name Okinawa is also associated with one of the bloodiest battles in the Pacific—the World War Two Battle of Okinawa.
+Memorials and museums commemorate the events that have shaped Okinawa’s more recent history.

-What many don’t know: After World War Two, Okinawa was under United States of America administration until it was returned to Japan in 1972.
-To this day, Okinawa is a major strategic hub for the US military with approximately 80,000 personnel and their families based on the island, making some parts of Okinawa feel more like Florida than Japan.
+What many don’t know: After World War Two, Okinawa was under the United States of America’s administration until it was returned to Japan in 1972.
+To this day, Okinawa is a central strategic hub for the US military, with approximately 80,000 personnel and their families based on the island.
+Some parts of Okinawa feel more like Florida than Japan.

 Okinawa kicks off Japan’s cherry blossom season – usually in mid-January.
-January to March is also whale watching season.
-And if you’re wondering if winter is too cold for a swim: When Paul went swimming on Zamami on 18 February, it was refreshing and not too cold.
-Another advantage to head to the beaches in Okinawa in Winter: there are no bugs.
-Do be careful though: life savers are only on duty between March and October.
+January to March is also whale-watching season.
+And if you’re wondering if winter is too cold for a swim, when Paul went swimming in Zamami on 18 February, it was refreshing and not too cold.
+Another advantage of heading to the beaches in Okinawa in Winter is that there are no bugs.
+However, be careful: life savers are only on duty between March and October.

 Winter running events on Okinawa